linisastald/Loot-Tracker-PF1e/README.md

 - Loot Entry
 - - Need inputs for: Session Date(Default Today), Quanity(int), Item Name(string), Unidentified(bool), Type(string, list), Size(string, list)
 - - Item Name should auto fill based on database of items, but allow custom input as well
-- Loot View
+- Main Loot View
-- - Columns in view: Quanity, Item Name, Unidentified, type, size, believed value(this will be the character that is logged in believed value), value if sold, who has it, average appraisal
+- - Columns in view: Quanity, Item Name, Unidentified, type, size, believed value(this will be the character that is logged in), value if sold, who has it, average appraisal
 - - Be able to select items with buttons for Keep Self, Keep Party, Sell, Trash/Give Away, Identify
 - - Items show a condensed view, so if 10 arrows are found in session 1, and 20 in session 2, the view shows 30 arrows.
 Hovering over the items should show details of # found and session date if there are multiple entries
+- Kept Loot View
+- - Columns in view: Quanity, Item Name, type, size, believed value(this will be the character that is logged in, who has it, average appraisal
+- - A table that shows how much each character has 'taken' from party loot
+- Party Kept Loot
+- - Columns in view: Quanity, Item Name, type, size, believed value(this will be the character that is logged in, who has it, average appraisal
+- - Allow updates of quanity, or change to kept instead of party kept
+- - Use one button for when potions or scrolls are used
+- Sold View
+- - Record of what was sold on what day
+- Given away/Trash View
+- - Record of what was given away/trashed
 - Gold View
 - - Show transactions in the last 6 realtime months
 - - Show total party gold available
 - - Have a quick way to distribute gold to players with option to leave gold in party loot
 - Automatically calculate appraisal amounts for each character at time of input

+Other features that are less important
+- Session tracking, who showed on what day
+- Wealth by level check(Less important, I think Herolab does it)
+- Spell book page